• Skip to primary navigation

 Our resource database is reviewed as part of the re-accreditation process conducted by Inform USA, the standards and credentialing leader for delivering quality resource referral, navigation and connection services in the United States and Canada.

-Our Data Curators are supported to achieve professional credentialing based on established standards for the field of information and referral in addition to a psychometrically-based job task analysis.
+Our Database Curators are supported to achieve professional credentialing based on established standards for the field of information and referral in addition to a psychometrically-based job task analysis.
 The program identifies specific competencies and related performance criteria, which describe the knowledge, skills, attitudes, and work-related behaviours information and referral practitioners need to execute their duties successfully.

 Community Connection participates in database collaboratives and data partnerships to avoid duplication of database curation, and to achieve broader and more in-depth coverage of community resources.